finnjclancy/options-website/README.md

 An interactive educational website for learning options trading concepts, from beginner to expert level.

+Made this because my friends would ask me about how options work.

 ## Features

 - Comprehensive curriculum covering options basics to advanced strategies